lixinW/ship-hats-docs/portal-guide/manage-tools.md

     ![customise](customise.png)

 5. Enter the required project key.
-It can only have 2-10 characters, consisting of uppercase letters A-Z and numbers from0-9.
+A project key can include 2-10 characters, consisting of uppercase letters A-Z and numbers from 0-9.
 First character must be an alphabet.

     ![add](addnewkey.png)

+## Add applications to a project tool

+### To add an application to a project tool

 ## Manage users within a Project Tool